pktmasseta/pktmasseta.github.io/_brothers/twentytwos.md

     quote: Guys, it's not a phase.
     nickname: Herbie
     blurb: >
-      Herbet* M. Turner IV, the proud king of the Hurbitat, hails from the small pond known as Phoenixville, Pennsylvania.
+      Herbert(1) M. Turner IV, the proud king of the Hurbitat, hails from the small pond known as Phoenixville, Pennsylvania.
 As a thicc fish, Herbs has always pursued difficult challenges in life.
-If none can be found, Herbie has been known to sabotage his own success in order to increase the rigor of life.** This motivated attitude led HMT to attend Phillips Academy Andover!
+If none can be found, Herbie has been known to sabotage his own success in order to increase the rigor of life(2).
+This motivated attitude led HMT to attend Phillips Academy Andover!
 There King Turner flourished and a passion for AeroAstro was ignited.
 To this day, some still refer to him as “MatchStick”.
-Humble MatchStick refuses to create a LinkedIn, as he needs no praise for his accomplishments.*** Inspired by his own image, Herbert aspires to build big rockets!!
+Humble MatchStick refuses to create a LinkedIn, as he needs no praise for his accomplishments(3).
+Inspired by his own image, Herbert aspires to build big rockets!!

-      The M is abbreviated as profanities are not allowed on our brotherly website.
+      (1)The M is abbreviated as profanities are not allowed on our brotherly website.
-      Examples of such behavior include drinking while working on essays to decrease brain function, and taking 2 UROPs while taking Unified
+      (2)Examples of such behavior include drinking while working on essays to decrease brain function, and taking 2 UROPs while taking Unified
-      These accomplishments include mastering the Chinese language solely by watching Ni Hao, Kai-Lan and attending class, not because of necessity, but as a courtesy to the teacher.
+      (3)These accomplishments include mastering the Chinese language solely by watching Ni Hao, Kai-Lan and attending class, not because of necessity, but as a courtesy to the teacher.
   - initials: GUS
     name: Gerardo Segura
     activities: Society of Hispanic Professional Engineers